Meshackc0de/Meshackc0de/README.md

 - 👋 Hi, I’m @Meshackc0de
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning javascript + Dart.
+- 🌱 I’m currently learning javascript.
 - 💞️ I’m looking to collaborate on any front-end development projects.
 - 📫 How to reach me meshackjohn420@gmail.com
 -